sugatmahanti/CoreBond/readme.md

   * I would have made tests more robust as right now they are hard-coded.
 I can use some class data and member data in xUnit to improve the code readability for my TestCode.

   * I would have automated Task capability provided by VS code for running automated tasks.
 I modified tasks.json but for some reason, it wasnt running for my project.

-  * Now for something Meta,  I would have to liked to submit pull-requests for committing this project.